AndreiVoica/P10-MAP/installation/Nvidia Isaac Sim/README.md

 cd ..
 rosdep install -i --from-path src --rosdistro humble -y
 ```

-# Using Moveit2

 # Converting ROS1 packages to ROS2
 To be able to build using colcon, the packages have to be converted to support it.

+# Using Moveit2

+# Connecting Moveit2 to Isaac using a custom robot configuration

 # Troubleshooting
 ## QT unable to find display in while trying to launch a GUI application (such as rviz2 or moveit setup assistant)